 4. Mountain climbers

-Another core-burning cardio move trainers can't get enough of?
+Another core-burning cardio move trainers can't get enough of for building muscle at home?
 Mountain climbers—aka planks, but make 'em cardio.
 The exercise involves holding a plank while quickly pulling your knees to your chest, which spikes your heart rate and forces you to engage your abs.
-You can slow them down for a lower impact burn, or twist them from side to side to fire up your obliques.
+You can slow them down for a lower-impact burn or twist them from side to side to fire up your obliques.

 Traditional squats hit every muscle from your waist to your toes, and mastering their perfect form requires you to stay focused and brace your core for the entirety of the move.
 To do them properly, trainer Peter Tucci suggests keeping the mantra "lift, tuck, lower" at the top of your mind, which will help remind you to keep your chest up, tuck your pelvis in, and lower your butt to a 90-degree angle from your knees.